You want customer-centric communication that’s clear, compelling, and under control. Right? But wait. What does “under control” even mean?

 - Designed, trained, or fitted for one particular purpose or occupation

-In the context of message strategy, specialized means that the message is tailored to the medium.
-In other words, it’s “done the way it’s supposed to be done for the medium it’s in.”
+- In the context of message strategy, specialized means that the message is tailored to the medium.
+Here in Tennessee, we’d say it’s “done the way it’s supposed to be done for the medium it’s in.

 - 4. Branded

 All your marcom should look, feel, and sound like you.
 And there are two ways to accomplish this.
 Either all your communication is created by the same team.
 (Hey, how about us?)
 Or you establish brand guidelines that multiple teams adhere to.
 You don’t have to overthink these, but please do get those rules in writing.
 And don’t limit them to the logo.
 You need brand voice standards as much as you need visual ones.

 Got intellectual property?
 It can only remain your property if what you publish consistently claims your ownership.
 Forget a few times, and the courts might decide you demonstrably don’t care about protecting it.
 So, always tack on that circle-R or TM, incorporate the copyright, and wrap up with “all rights reserved.”